 Ten years ago, the Giro last finished on Monte Berico, with Philippe Gilbert powering to triumph.
 He surged clear of his rivals on the final climb, crossing the line three seconds ahead of Alberto Contador and Diego Ulissi.

 The run-up to this year’s Monte Berico finish is straightforward.
-Apart from the Passo Roverello (3.4 kilometres at 6.6%), the first 122 kilometres are pancake-flat.
-After that, the riders tackle a series of climbs: 1.3 kilometres at 7.1% (uncategorised), 5 kilometres at 6.7%, 1.2 kilometres at 6.8%, and 1.8 kilometres at 6.4%.
-From the final descent, it’s just 5 kilometres to the the base of Monte Berico.
+Apart from the Passo Roverello (3.4 kilometres at 6.6%), the first 122 kilometres are as flat as an ice rink.
+After that, the riders face two climbs (1.3 kilometres at 7.1%, uncategorised; and 5 kilometres at 6.7%).
+With just over 20 kilometres remaining, they pass the finish line for the first time.
+This gives them a first taste of the final uphill kick, before taking on the climb to the intermediate sprint in Arcugnano (1 kilometre at 8.9%, followed by a stretch at 4.6%).
+From the village, it’s 9 kilometres to the foot of Monte Berico.

 Giro d’Italia 2025 stage 13: routes, profiles, videos